ros2/rclc/rclc_parameter/README.md

     This mode ports the parameter functionality to memory constrained devices.
 The following constrains are applied:
     - Request size limited to one parameter on Set, Get, Get types and Describe services.
-    - List parameters request has no prefixes enabled nor depth.
+    - List parameter request has no prefixes enabled nor depth.
     - Parameter description strings not allowed, `rclc_add_parameter_description` is disabled.

     Memory benchmark results on `STM32F4` for 7 parameters with `RCLC_PARAMETER_MAX_STRING_LENGTH = 50` and `notify_changed_over_dds = true`: